 - They propose to carry out root canal treatment without using a dental dam and without using proper magnification.

 - They offer treatments but don’t help you prevent problems, and don’t show you how to stop existing problems from getting worse.

 - You start out with one dentist but then get switched to a different dentist, without a very good reason.

 They push you into treating lots of things at once, rather than slowly building up your confidence and trust.
 Of course, if you ask them to do things as quickly as possible (for example because you’ve got an important event coming up), that’s a different story!

-Rarely, there can be clinical situations where doing everything at the same time can be important for the best-looking results (for example when matching colours on a number of front teeth).
+Occasionally, there can be clinical situations where doing everything at the same time can be important for the best-looking results (for example when matching colours on a number of front teeth).
 But your dentist should be able to explain to you why exactly they are suggesting a particular course of action.